genesiscloud/genesis-cloud-inference-articles/art01.md

-The C++ program `cudnn_softmax` implements a simple cuDNN example that initializes a CUDA tensor with random values, applies the cuDNN Softmax operation to it, and prints top 5 values of the result:
+The C++ program `cudnn_softmax` implements a simple cuDNN example that initializes a CUDA tensor with random values, applies the cuDNN Softmax operation to it, and prints the top 5 values of your result:

 ```
 #include <cstdio>